 higher rates of depression than the rest of the population, according to studies, and research has linked perfectionist tendencies to higher blood pressure and higher rates of chronic pain conditions.
 The reason?
 Perfectionists tend to have a trait called "self-criticism," meaning they berate themselves for failing their own standards and push far too hard to achieve their goals.
 But like most things in life, there isn't just one side to this particular coin.
-Being a perfectionist can actually be good for your health — provided it's managed properly.
+Being a perfectionist can actually be — provided it's managed properly. good for your health

 Evayne Lawson of the Self + Love Center tells Bustle.
 But there are ways in which it can be helpful for mental and physical health, even if they seem rather unexpected.
 And the key to understanding the healthy potential of perfectionism comes from investigating it a little further.
 Millennials are very likely to be perfectionists, according to a study in 2018 — I've had a lot of therapy around unlearning my perfectionist tendencies — but if it's a part of your make-up, it could also be a force for good.
 Here are a few ways to use your perfectionism to your advantage, when it comes to health.

 It Can Help You Adapt & Persevere

 adaptive and maladaptive, and adaptive perfectionism is the one we think of as being productive.
 Business coach Caroline Castrillon tells Bustle, "This is the type of perfectionism that many artists and athletes have because it drives them to excel in their fields.
 It essentially focuses on the positive and helps you to do well.
 Adaptively perfectionistic individuals set high but realistic standards, and don't beat themselves up when these standards are not reached."

-A 2013 study of adaptive perfectionists found that "adaptive perfectionism has been linked to various positive outcomes including: higher exam performance, life satisfaction, positive affect, endurance, extroversion, and conscientiousness".
+2013 study of adaptive perfectionists found that "adaptive perfectionism has been linked to various positive outcomes including: higher exam performance, life satisfaction, positive affect, endurance, extroversion, and conscientiousness".
 These perfectionist tendencies can help you survive changing circumstances, adapt to new situations, and be happier in life.